 With Incydr, security teams can:

-- Continuously monitor developer endpoints for Git push commands
+- Continuously monitor developer endpoints for Git commands

 - Ensure legitimate Git push activity does not generate alerts, thus avoiding alert fatigue for administrators